Portugal national football team: 2016–present: Euro 2016 and first international glories

+Following the World Cup, Portugal won the inaugural UEFA Nations League beating the Netherlands at the Estádio do Dragão in Porto, with the only goal scored by Gonçalo Guedes in the 60th minute.

+At UEFA Euro 2020, Portugal were drawn into a group containing France, Germany and Hungary which was widely speculated as being the "group of death".
+Portugal advanced to the next round by defeating Hungary, drawing with France and losing to Germany.
+There, they faced Belgium but lost 1–0.

+For the 2022 FIFA World Cup qualifiers, Portugal were required to qualify for the finals via the play-offs after finishing second in their group.
+Nevertheless, Portugal managed to beat Turkey and North Macedonia to qualify for the final tournament.
+At the 2022 World Cup, Portugal defeated Ghana 3–2 in their first group game and then beat Uruguay 2–0. to qualify for the knockout stages.
+The Portuguese would demolish Switzerland 6–1 in the next round, their highest tally in a World Cup knockout game since the 1966 World Cup, with Gonçalo Ramos scoring a hat-trick.
+However, they were eliminated by tournament in the quarter-finals by Morocco, 1–0.
+Following a disappointing World Cup campaign, Fernando Santos was dismissed on 15 December.
+On 9 January 2023, Roberto Martinez was announced as the new head coach of Portugal.

 Team image

 Kits

 Portugal's traditional home kit is mainly red with a green trim, reflecting the colors of the nation's flag.
 Over the years, the particular shade of red has alternated between a darker burgundy and a lighter scarlet.
 Both green and red shorts have been used to complete the strip.

 The team's away kits, on the other hand, have varied more considerably.
 White has typically been preferred as a dominant color, either with blue shorts, or red and green highlights.
-In recent times, all-black has been utilized, as has a turquoise-teal color, the latter of which was prominently featured during the title-winning Euro 2016 campaign.
+In recent times, all-black has been utilised, as has a turquoise-teal color, the latter of which was prominently featured during the title winning Euro 2016 campaign.

-Media coverage

-Portugal's qualifying, Nations League and friendly matches are broadcast by free-to-air public broadcaster RTP and pay-TV network Sport TV.